aathasri/Tumor-Identification-with-Logistic-Regression/README.md

 ### 8. Interpretability

 Extracts and displays the top 15 most important principal components from the best Logistic Regression model, showing coefficient magnitudes for tumor prediction.

+### Optional Data Tables
+If you'd like to see the raw data as it is extracted from GEOParse, run table_maker.py.
+It will generate the GSE15852_probe_data.tsv and GSE15852_metadata.tsv files if they do not exist which uses pandas to take the GEOParse data and put it into readable spreadsheets.